Akshat-Rathore/DFA-minimization/README.md

 # DFA-minimization
-C++ code to create a DFA from an NFA; DFA minimization
+C++ code to create a DFA from an NFA; DFA state minimization